All Episodes

 It's done.

-Usually being a maverick requires political courage, going against the tide of your party or against the tide of your country.
+Usually being a Maverick requires political courage, going against the tide of your party or against the tide of your country.

 This would have been with the tide of his country.

-I've consulted my own conscience, my own brain, my own heart, and oh, by the way, two thirds of the American people, and I'm here to fight it with every breath I take.
+And oh, by the way, two-thirds of the American people, and I'm here to fight it with every breath I take.

 Can you imagine the thrill that would have washed across all of our time zones?

-Republicans would have been absolutely gleeful, and and more than a few Democrats would have said, Wow, I don't really like the bailout either.
+And more than a few Democrats would have said, wow, I don't really like the bailout either.

-You know, not real thrilled with Obama.
+You know, I'm not real thrilled with Obama.

 This McCain administration might be some people I can hang with.

-So forgive me a little if I dwell, and if you want to dwell for a little bit on a horrendously missed opportunity.
+So forgive me a little if I dwell, and if you want to dwell for a little bit, on a horrendously missed opportunity.

 We've talked a lot about Governor Palin.

-Her coming out party in St. Paul, I stood at the foot of the stage there in St. Paul and and I looked around, and listen, obviously you're in a room full of Republicans who are just uh apoplectic with uh with happiness, and uh and we were just loving life.
+Her coming out party in St. Paul, I stood at the foot of the stage there in St. Paul and I looked around.

-And and after that, it kept going.
+And after that, it kept going.

-Actually, the the story actually starts in Denver.
+Actually, the story actually starts in Denver.

-Clinton and Dole in 1996, Bush and Gore in 2000, Bush and Carey in 2004, and um this year's amazing trips to Denver for the Democrats and to St. Paul for the Republicans.
+And this year's amazing trips to Denver for the Democrats and to St. Paul for the Republicans.

-But before any of us even got to St. Paul, before anybody set foot there in the gopher state, we were treated to the Barocalypse.
+But before any of us even got to St. Paul, before anybody set foot there in the gopher state, we were treated to the Barack Olypse, the styrofoam parthenon behind his head there at Invesco Field at Mile High.

-I stood there Thursday night, did a bunch of coverage.
+I did a bunch of coverage.

 You might have heard some of it on various ABC radio network stations.

-We like they took three talk show guys and wisely or unwisely gave us all microphones and little spaceman headsets, and we all got deposited out on the floor of the conventions every single night.
+They took three talk show guys and wisely or unwisely gave us all microphones and little Spaceman headsets.

 It was unbelievable.